MoreErrors/GroceriesScraper/README.md

 # As of now
 It looks up the price of a zucchini of a single store.
 Very vital because I love zucchini's.

+# Up next
+Phase 1:
+- Fetch the prices of a zucchini from multiple stores;
+- Order by price on an HTML page;

+Phase 2: